 French chefs subsequently saw its cuisine potential and used them as a side dish.
 From that time the beet gained a permanent place on the menu.

 This list of the best beets to grow will get you some ideas of the different ones to plant in your garden.

-When you hear the name of strawberries,you think of a reddish, triangular or roundish fruit that you hold between two fingers, drop in your mouth and savor its delicious and tangy taste.
+When you hear the name of strawberries,you think of the roundish fruit that you drop in your mouth and savor its delicious taste.
 We get so engrossed in eating it we usually don’t bother to ask how long do strawberries last.

-Strawberries are a delicate fruit that does not last forever.
+Strawberries are a delicate fruit that does not have a long shelf life.